ergonyc/BlackMac-ThinkPad-X1E/EFI-2.2/Readme.md

 Slight tweaks / kexts updates

 UPDATE to OpenCore 6.2.
-No other modifications..
+No other modifications.. catalina 10.15.7

 This config boots Catalina, but has untested stability.
 Sometimes the config fails to properly load audio /etc  during load.
 Oterwise highly stable.